Quick Dill Pickle Egg Salad Without Mayo

 Mix and season.

-Chop or grate the peeled hard-boiled eggs and add them into the bowl.
-Then mix everything together and adjust the seasoning.
+Chop or grate the peeled hard-boiled eggs and add them to the bowl with the prepped ingredients.
+Mix everything together until well combined.

 Step 4